PRECIOUS-Palladium hits record high on strike threat; gold steady

 Investors were now eyeing a testimony by U.S. Federal Reserve Chairman Jerome Powell on Tuesday and Wednesday for further cues on U.S. monetary tightening.

-Reporting by Sumita Layek in Bengaluru Editing by Marguerita Choy
+Reporting by Sumita Layek and Eileen Soreng in Bengaluru Editing by Marguerita Choy and Tom Brown